daemon-001/Mark-VII/README.md

 1. Ask Claude 3.5 Sonnet a question
 2. See streaming response with animated cursor
 3. See response with "Mark VII x Anthropic" brand header
-4. Switch to GPT-4 Turbo
+4. Switch to GPT-4 Turbo from the model dropdown
 5. Ask the same question
 6. See response with "Mark VII x Openai"
 7. Compare the different approaches!
 8. Use retry button to re-run prompts with different models

+### Exporting Conversations
+1. Tap the three-dot menu (⋮) in the top right
+2. Select "Export as PDF" to save
+3. Or select "Share PDF" to send via email/messaging
+4. PDFs include proper formatting, syntax highlighting, and page margins
+5. Great for archiving important conversations or sharing insights

 ---